The-Horsemen-of-the-OCICS/Kotlin-Activity-Tracker/README.md

 ## Music Feature
 Since MediaStore.Audio.Playlists is [deprecated](https://developer.android.com/reference/android/provider/MediaStore.Audio.Playlists), Playlist is non-retrievable.
 The play music function play music files in `/Music`, and supports only `Flac` and `MP3` MIME types.
-The music is playing in background as a service, while the application is not onscreen or the device is sleep

 ## Map Feature
 A Google Maps API key is required to run the project.